mredenti/ModernCMake/slides/episodes/finding_packages.md

 \vspace{.5cm}

+. . .

-- How can we detect and find third-party libraries?
+- How can we detect and find third-party libraries in CMake?

-- What is the best way to link these external libraries to our project?
+- How do we link these external libraries to our project?

 <!--
     In this chapter we will talk about how to detect external/third party